JustFiesta/spring-petclinic-infrastructure/README.md

 5. Add GitHub webhooks to infrastructure and application repository.

-6. Add multibranch pipeline project with GitHub **with tags dicovering** project and SCM pipeline for *spring-petclinic application*.
+6. Add multibranch pipeline project with GitHub project and SCM pipeline for *spring-petclinic application*.

 7. Add pipeline project with GitHub and SCM pipeline for *spring-petclinic-infrastructure* repository.

-8. Add new node with correct label - ``
+8. Add new node with correct label: `petclinic-cicd`

 After this configuration code can be automaticlly: formatted, valdiated.
 One can Apply/Destory infrastructure with manual job in Jenkins Controller.